-Raygun Real User Monitoring provides a rich display of your user’s sessions as they navigate your website or app.
-In this post, I’ll give a quick walkthrough of the data that you can expect, and how it can aid in diagnostics and analysis of how your site performs – in real time.
-You can read more about Real User Monitoring and how it can help you improve user experiences here.
+Raygun real user monitoring provides a rich display of your user’s sessions as they navigate your web site or app.
+In this post I’ll give a quick walkthrough of the data that you can expect, and how it can aid in diagnostics and analysis of how your site performs – in real time.

 List of all user sessions